Consensys/doc.teku/docs/Reference/CLI/Subcommands/Admin.md

     data-storage-mode: "archive"
     ```

 Set the strategy for handling historical chain data.
-Valid options are `prune` and `archive`.
+Valid options are `minimal`, `prune` and `archive`.
 The default is `prune`.

 #### `data-validator-path`